VSIP Frequently Asked Questions

 Any VSIP payment will be subject to required payroll deductions, including applicable federal and state taxes and any other legally required deductions.
 Neither the employee nor K-State will make mandatory retirement contributions on the incentive payment amount., The VSIP lump sum payment amount will not be included in the calculation of mandatory retirement contributions and will not be included to calculate the maximum deferral for voluntary retirement plan contributions.
 However, you may elect to direct a portion of your sick and/or annual leave payout into a voluntary retirement plan.
 Contact the Benefits Office at email@example.com with any questions regarding contribution limits and how you may be able to defer funds into the Kansas Board of Regents voluntary 403(b) retirement plan.

 3. How and when do I apply?

-The application period for the VSIP begins on September 20, 2021 and ends on October 29, 2021.
+The application period for the VSIP begins on December 19, 2022 and ends on January 27, 2023.
 Eligible employees may apply by submitting the VSIP Notice of Interest application form, available behind K-State’s secure Single Sign-on.
-To be considered for the VSIP, an employee’s Notice of Interest must be completed and submitted electronically to their respective dean or vice president no later than 5:00 p.m.
-CT on Friday, October 29, 2021.
+To be considered for the VSIP, an employee’s Notice of Interest must be completed and submitted electronically to the Dean of Arts and Sciences no later than 5:00 p.m.
+CT on Friday, January 27, 2023.